Expertise and experience, coupled with a strong focus on our core insurance business and on the Austria and CEE region –

 Focus on profitable growth

 We always have an eye on the future.
 Our strategy is geared towards sustained growth and profitability.
-The insurance business and a regional focus on Austria and the growth Central and Eastern European market lie at the heart of the Group’s strategy.
+The insurance business and a regional focus on the growth Central and Eastern European market lie at the heart of the Group’s strategy.

 Strong finances and an excellent credit rating